 A new visualization tool called ElectroLens has been developed to analyze high-dimensional features derived from 3D datasets.
 The tool has been developed in the context of atomic and electronic structure data, corresponding to two different representations (irregular and regular grids).
 ElectroLens is built to be efficient with large datasets easy to use and integrate with existing infrastructure for atomstic simulations.
 ElectroLens was applied and tested in multiple scenarios, leading to improved ML models for exchange-correlation energies and atomistic force fields (Sect. \ref{sec:UsageScenario}).
 Future work includes implementing other projections into ElectroLens, as well as studying methods to automatically infer informative feature combinations.
 We also plan to focus on applications of the tool to the increasingly popular NN force-fields for molecular dynamics simulations \cite{BehlerReview2015,Kitchin2018, Botu2019,Ying2017}, including improved handling of time-dependent data sets.
 Further, we expect that ElectroLens may be useful for a wider set of problems in chemistry, physics, and engineering involving spatially-resolved high-dimensional data.

-\acknowledgments{ This work is supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences Computational Chemical Sciences program under Award Number DE-SC0019410.
+\acknowledgments{ This work is supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences Computational Chemical Sciences program under Award Number DE-SC0019410, with support for atomistic feature visualization and integration with the AMPTorch code supported by Award Number DE-SC0019441.
 The authors are also grateful for a GPU generously provided by the NVIDIA Corporation through the GPU Grant program.}